urbit/tlon.io/content/careers/director-of-finance.md

 +++
- title = "Director of Financial Planning & Analysis" [extra] location = "Remote"
+ title = "Director of Finance"
+ [extra]
+ location = "Remote"
  +++

-We are seeking a Director of Financial Planning & Analysis to join the Operations team at Tlon!
+We are seeking a Director of Finance to join the Operations team at Tlon!

 ## About Tlon / Urbit